April 20, 2026

 Perplexity's response to the summarization prompt

 Right away, I noticed a difference in how they approached the task.
 Perplexity kept things clean and direct.
-Its bullets were short, skimmable, and stayed true to the brief.
+Its bullets were short, and skimmable.

 ChatGPT's response to the summarization prompt

-While both were accurate, Perplexity’s version was easier to use at a glance.
+So, while both were accurate, Perplexity’s version was easier to use at a glance.
 So if I needed something polished for a write-up, I might lean on ChatGPT.
-But for quick, high-impact summaries, especially under word limits, Perplexity did a better job.
+But for quick, high-impact summaries, Perplexity did a better job.

 Winner: Perplexity